 3. Authorization fee

 The authorization fee refers to the percentage per transaction that the payment processing providers charge for every transaction the merchant makes – whether it’s a decline, sale, or return.
-The payment processing company, which could also be your merchant bank, may charge set-up, monthly maintenance, and account cancellation fees on top of the transaction fee they charge.
+In addition, the payment processing company, which could also be your merchant bank, may charge set-up, monthly maintenance, and account cancellation fees on top of the transaction fee they charge.

 4. Merchant Bank Fees

 Another percentage of the transaction goes to the merchant’s bank.
-The merchant bank’s amount will also depend on the amount of the transaction, the volume of transactions each month, and the industry in which the business is operating.
+The merchant bank’s amount will also depend on the transaction amount, the volume of transactions each month, and the industry in which the business is operating.

 It’s worth noting that even though some payment processing companies may charge more than others for their service, they may offer better benefits and lower upkeep costs to compensate for the high fees.